yokoyamatoyou/CSVXLM2/README.md

 ```

 This installs the `lxml` library which is required for XML generation
 and validation.
+The CLI uses Python's built-in `argparse` so no
-If you are running Python 3.6, also install the
+additional packages are required.
+If you are running Python 3.6, also
-`dataclasses` backport.
+install the `dataclasses` backport.

 ## XSD File Setup (Crucial for Operation)